bullmoose20/Plex-Stuff/README.md

 1. clone repo

 The Unraid bash scripts, Windows powershell or Windows cmd scripts, will vary in nature.
 Read the related section down below for more details.
+There is a separate section here for Python scripts.

 [Goto to Python Scripts Section](./pyprogs/README.md)